 A universal symbol of the city, the distinct form of the Piazza del Campo is just one of the reasons why UNESCO recognizes Siena as the ideal embodiment of a medieval city—built in the exact place where the three antique hilltop towns sloped together before eventually combining to create the community of Siena.

-The main square, commonly called “il Campo,” was built on the intersection of the three main roads that lead to and from Siena, destined to be a neutral ground where political and civic holidays could be celebrated.
+The main square, commonly called “il Campo,” was built at the intersection of the three main roads leading to and from Siena.
+It was destined to be a neutral venue for political and civic holidays.

 Palazzo Pubblico